-Before you start any workout, you should always warm up your body to avoid pulled muscles or aches and pains when you are done.
+Before you start any exercise, you should always warm up your body to avoid pulled muscles or aches and pains when you are done.
 This is usually a light walk that progressively gets faster for about 5 minutes.

-You will begin to feel when your body is getting warm and your breath is starting to get more rhythmic.
+You will begin to feel when your body is getting warm, and your breath is starting to get more rhythmic.
 It may take longer for some than for others.
 When you feel good and warm, you can do some light dynamic stretching like arm swings, toe touches, and torso twists.

 [Step 2] Make Sure The Emergency Key Is In Place

 This is a great safety feature that should always be used.
 If you don’t know where the safety key is, check your manual or if you are at the gym, it should be hanging from the console.
-Some are magnetic others are plastic keys that plug into a slot somewhere on the treadmill.
+Some are magnetic other plastic keys that plug into a slot somewhere on the treadmill.

 [Step 3] Familiarize Yourself With Your Treadmill Features